Is There a Downside to Knowing You Have Cancer?

 "There's such disbelief, and someone will say, 'What do you mean I have breast cancer?
 I've never felt better in my life,'" says Linda Vahdat, MD, a hematology oncologist and section chief of Medical Oncology at Dartmouth Cancer Center.

-Cancer screenings don't always save lives.
+Once more, cancer screenings don't always save lives.
 You could still die from cancer despite early detection.
-There are multiple factors that impact the value of screening such as the accuracy of the test itself or the type of cancer.
+There are also multiple factors that impact the value of screening such as the accuracy of the test itself or the type of cancer.

-Screening has led to the overdiagnosis of certain cancers—like prostate cancer.
-Or treatment might present health risks that potentially outweigh the benefits of early detection.
+Indeed, screening has led to the over-diagnosis of certain cancers—like prostate cancer.
+Treatment, too, can present health risks that potentially outweigh the benefits of early detection.
 Impotence and urinary incontinence, for example, are associated with prostate cancer surgery.

 "I still think more information is better than less," Vahdat says.